 Selection of the PMs takes place at the start of the project directly after the first midterm, roughly one third of the way through the semester.
-The process is public by show of hands and is continued until the appropriate number of PMs have volunteered.
+The process is public, by show of hands, and is continued until the appropriate number of PMs have volunteered.
 Students and instructors are rarely surprised at who has chosen to volunteer, as many have worked together in previous classes or even in the early part of the current class.
-In the past, there have always been an appropriate number of volunteers, and rarely have any volunteered who did not receive the opportunity to participate as a PM.
-In this situation, a random subset is chosen by the instructor.
+So far there have always been an appropriate number of volunteers, and rarely have any volunteered who did not receive the opportunity to participate as a PM.
 Previous efforts have yielded between 1/4 and 1/5 of the class — an appropriate number, as 4 or 5 students per group is desirable.
+An evaluation of Midterm 1 grades (which occurs before PM selection takes place) has shown — motivation and leadership drive notwithstanding — that PM volunteers have only a slightly elevated average grade when compared to their group members.
+Further data concerning grade averages, group size, and grade distribution is available as Appendix 2.

 The second change has been to treat the PMs as a separate group, requiring them to cooperate in several separate activities.
 The first activity exclusive to this group is the formation of the teams that they will each lead.
 This takes place immediately after selection of PMs and is a private negotiation process between PMs, as not to embarrass team members who are chosen near the end.
 As the semester progresses, PMs are called together weekly to check progress, answer questions about upcoming deliverables, and to mutually benefit each other in these exchanges.
-Checking attendance is integrated as well; PMs are asked if any of their group members are missing, and, if so, whether they had indicated to the group their expected absence.
+Checking attendance is integrated as well; PMs are asked if any of their group members are missing and, if so, whether they had indicated to the group their expected absence.
 At the end of the semester, PMs are required to evaluate each other in the areas of teamwork, knowledge and skills, dependability, initiative and creativity, adaptability and flexibility, and delivery of results.
-Table 3 contains the main activities and their typical timetable.
+Table 3 contains the main activities and their typical timetable, and Appendix 1 includes a description of PM activities and expectations.

 The final and possibly the most unique change to the project relates directly to the separate PM-only group.
 As a group, the PMs are expected to initiate a way of differentiating the final presentation.
 Because each group is completing a project with the same guidelines, case study, and deliverable, the final presentations can be both repetitive and rather difficult to grade, with later-presenting groups unfairly benefiting from the insights or mistakes of their predecessors.
 Relating to their task of differentiation, some guidelines and previous examples are given, but the task is intentionally left up to the PMs.
 They are required to meet twice near the end of the semester and to provide a meeting summary to the instructor.

-Benefits to this differentiation are seen in both the presentation itself and the engagement of the students both before and after the presentation.
+Benefits to this differentiation are seen in both the presentation itself and the reported engagement of the students both before and after the presentation.
 Because of the requirement to differentiate, group members are forced to prepare something other than a rehash of their paper.
-During the presentation itself students are more likely to listen, participate, and learn because the other groups’ presentations are each significantly different.
-Although the project deliverables do not extend beyond project documentation, the opportunity to create something unique in the final presentation can act as a de facto product for the team, giving them the satisfaction of creating something besides an unimplemented project plan.
+During the presentation itself students are more likely to listen, participate, and learn because the other groups’ presentations are each significantly different (see survey results in the Student Feedback section).
+Although the project deliverables do not extend beyond project documentation, we feel that the opportunity to create something unique in the final presentation can act as a de facto product for the team, giving them the satisfaction of creating something besides an unimplemented project plan.

-4. Project Results
+4. Project results